Telling the Truth to Transform a Generation

 January 15, 2021

-Summit Ministries presents a special 3-hour live stream event Helping Teens Find Hope.
-Pastors, teachers, parents, and concerned adults will learn practical strategies for connecting with the hearts and minds of teens to help them find healing and become resilient, hopeful adults.
+Summit Ministries presents a special 3-hour live stream event Telling the Truth to Transform a Generation.
+Pastors, teachers, parents, and concerned adults will learn practical strategies for connecting with the hearts and minds of teens to help them find healing and become resilient, courageous adults.

 Dr. Jeff Myers